 The Goldstein Education Center

 The Goldstein Education Center is connected to the main Temple building by the Edison Bridge Lounge.
-The Goldstein Education Center is a three-story school building containing classrooms, library, youth lounge, and offices.
-A variety of educational programs, including Religious School, Hebrew School, Youth Groups, and the Deutsch Early Childhood Center are housed within its walls.
+The Goldstein Education Center is housed in a three-story school building containing classrooms, library, youth lounge, and offices.
+A variety of educational programs, including our Religious and Hebrew School program, Youth Groups, and the Deutsch Early Childhood Center are housed within its walls.

 Rabbi Mark and Carol Shook Camp